 View this post on Instagram

-This is the holy grail of SFX makeup—liquid latex is an incredibly versatile product that you can use to build up gory prosthetics with not much else than a bit of tissue paper or cotton wool!
-And, as an added unrelated bonus, you can use it to neaten up the edges on your DIY manicures.
+This is the holy grail of SFX makeup—liquid latex is an incredibly versatile product that you can use to create gory prosthetics with not much else than a bit of tissue paper or cotton wool!
+And, as an added unrelated bonus, you can use it to neaten up the edges of your DIY manicures.

-Beware though—this product is not suitable for those with latex allergies; instead, you could opt for silicone alternatives which are more hypoallergenic or makeup wax.
+Beware though—this product is not suitable for those with latex allergies.
+Instead, opt for silicone alternatives which are more hypoallergenic or makeup wax.
 Both alternatives make for more realistic prosthetics but will run you a pretty penny.

 SFX Essential #2: Face and body paints